C-Loftus/Princeton-Thesis/doc/main.md

 However, many models related to specialty tasks suffer from a lack of data, well trained models, or an ecosystem through which to share them.
 Machine learning tasks for accessibility software often lack corporate incentives and thus depend upon community-led, manual solutions that potentially compromise privacy.

 In my paper, I describe a novel way to apply Federated Learning for voice-based accessibility software.
 This solution using federated learning allows models to be trained without exposing sensitive voice data to a central server.
 It applies user-centered design principles to reduce the complexity of the federated learning process for end users.
 My program allows users to use their data generated from existing accessibility software.
-This data can be used to build the backend for new voice control solutions on mobile devices.
-Throughout this paper,I describe the technical implementation of this solution and at the end of the paper, discuss the implications of this work for the future of accessibility software.
+This data can be used to build the backend for new voice control software on mobile devices.
+Throughout this paper,I describe the technical implementation of this solution and the user experience goals that informed my design.

+Finally in the last section of the paper, I discuss the current landscape of Linux mobile devices and and how we can more effectively bring voice control to this platform.
+I discuss not only why federated learning is theoretically useful on this platform, but also the technical challenges building alongside other tools in this nascent ecosystem.
+At the end of the paper, I discuss the implications of this work for the future of accessibility software

 # Introduction